Topological rigidity of ${\mathrm{SL}}_2$-quotients: Abstract

 \section{Abstract}

-We investigate the homotopy type of a certain homogeneous space for a simple complex algebraic group.
+We investigate the homotopy type of a certain homogeneous space for a simple complex Lie group.
 We calculate some of its classical topological invariants and introduce a new one.
 We also propose several conjectures about its topological rigidity.

-Let $G$ be a simple simply-connected complex algebraic group.
+Let $G$ be a simple simply-connected complex Lie group.
 By Jacobson-Morozov Theorem, its unipotent conjugacy classes are in one-to-one correspondence with conjugacy classes of homomorphisms:

-For each unipotent element $u\in G$ we consider the corresponding quotient topological space $X_u = X_u(G) \coloneqq G/H$ where $H= \varphi_u (\SL_2 (\bC))$.
-This space is an affine algebraic variety: it is well-known that $G/K$ is affine if and only if $K$ is reductive.
-In the present paper we investigate its homotopy type.
-The following is our first main result: \begin{thmh} Consider two simple simply-connected reductive groups $G$, $K$ and their unipotent elements $u\in G$, $v\in K$.
+For each unipotent element $u\in G$ we consider the corresponding quotient topological space $X_u = X_u(G) \coloneqq G/H_u$ where $H_u= \varphi_u (\SL_2 (\bC))$.
+This space is an affine algebraic variety: it is well-known that $G/H$ is affine if and only if $H$ is reductive.
+In the present paper we investigate the homotopy type of $X_u$.
+The following is our first main result: \begin{thmh} Consider two simple simply-connected complex Lie groups $G$, $K$ and their unipotent elements $u\in G$, $v\in K$.
 If $X_u(G)$ and $X_v(K)$ are homotopy equivalent, then $G\cong K$. \end{thmh}

 To prove this, we compute some of its classical topological invariants: rational homotopy type and some of the homotopy groups.
 Our second main result is related to this calculation: $\pi_2 (X_u)$ depends on whether $u$ is quite even or not.
 All quite even orbits are described in Section~\ref{VeryEven}.
 Out second main result is Theorem~\ref{QuiteEvenClassical}: it describes quite even orbits in classical types in terms of partitions.